RichardBzar/RichardBzar.github.io/projects/Shapes-C++.md

 <img width="400px" height="220px" src="../img/Basic_shapes.svg.png" class="img-thumbnail" >

 After learning Java and HTML, my class at the time required me to learn the basic aspects of the C/C++ programming language.
 This project helped me gain efficiency in the language and learned how to operate object oriented programming using the new syntax.
-The project allowed me to gain insight intothe different ways that the
-C programming language implements inheritence compared to other languages I've used.
+The project allowed me to gain insight into the different ways that the C programming language implements inheritence compared to other languages I've used.

 The program asks users to input a shape from a list of 7 shapes that you would want to create.
 It then asks for the dimensions of the shape and uses those measurements to display the shapes volume and the predecessor/parent class objects dimensions (Sphere .
 Circle).
 The inheritence is used for this activity to show